cocoon sandbox

 Hibernate

 cocoon’s atomic hibernate (cocoonstack/cocoon#87) snapshots and stops in one pause window: capture, persist, and VMM termination are atomic — the VMM dies only after the snapshot is durably stored, and a failed save (disk full, snapshot DB error) resumes the VM with nothing lost.
-Measured bare metal, FC, small:
+Direct capture (cocoonstack/cocoon#109) fsyncs and renames the snapshot into the store instead of streaming it through a tar pass, cutting the CH pause window ~1.5×.
+Measured bare metal (16c/60G), small 512 M, cocoon master-e9502f6, CH dev d77dcf12, N=5:

 op latency notes

-vm hibernate ~330–460 ms pause → snapshot → persist → VMM killed; memory freed, snapshot point and stop coincide
+vm hibernate ~170–270 ms pause → snapshot → persist into the store → VMM killed; memory freed, snapshot point and stop coincide

-vm restore (stopped VM) ~27–35 ms machine identity preserved, tmpfs contents intact, in-guest daemons resume
+vm restore (stopped VM, eager) ~55–190 ms (median ~65) machine identity preserved, tmpfs contents intact, in-guest daemons resume

 Method notes